- What is the Immune System?

 Bovine (cow) colostrum is nearly identical to human colostrum but research suggests it is four times richer in immune factors than human colostrum.
 Best of all, bovine colostrum may help support a healthy immune system to all mammals -- humans -- and pets as well!

 Immune factors in colostrum can help balance and support a healthy immune system; which is the key to good health.

+Vitamin C is a water-soluble vitamin and is known as ascorbic acid . . . meaning "without scurvy" (the disease caused by a vitamin C deficiency).
 Most species of animals have the ability to synthesize Vitamin C in their liver from glucose.
 Human beings however, are among only a handful of animals, including primates and guinea pigs, who cannot produce their own supply of vitamin C. We depend on ascorbic acid for many aspects of our biochemical functioning, and so we have no choice but to obtain this nutrient in our diet or through supplementation.

 Vitamin C can be found in fruits such as oranges, grapefruits, tangerines, lemons, limes, papaya, strawberries and cantaloupe.
 Vitamin C and bioflavonoids - the watersoluble substances that help to protect your capillaries - are found in the white linings of these and other plants.
 Many vegetables also pack in vitamin C including tomatoes, broccoli, green and red bell peppers, raw lettuce and other leafy greens.

 Vitamin C is absorbed by an active transport system located in the gut and then reabsorbed through the kidneys.
 Since the absorption mechanisms in the gut and kidneys can reach a saturation point, it is better to take multiple doses of vitamin C throughout the day than one large dose.